COMMON MYTHS FROM HISTORY EXPLODED

 By Tim Lambert

-There are many historical myths!
+There are many myths about history!
 Most of us have grown up with them.
 This article looks at some of the most common historical myths.

 In the past 9 out of 10 people died before the age of 40